- Role-based, attribute-based, & just-in-time access to infrastructure

 This complicates things.
 Now you can’t track user activity.
 You don’t know who connected or from where.
 And the person managing network access—their fingers are bleeding.
 They’re running dedicated circuits, adding more VPNs, writing scripts to hold it all together—this just isn't feasible in modern environments.

 “You see this at conferences all the time, where people get up and talk about what they're doing at their companies.
 And you're like, ‘wow, my environment's crap.
 I wish I could build something like that.’
 And the person next to you says, ‘Yeah, me too.’
 When you look at their badge and they work at the same company as the speaker.” —Corey Quinn, Screaming in the Cloud

 VPNs Were Good, but They Don’t Tell the Whole Story

 VPNs leave gaps in your security, providing all-or-nothing access rather than Zero Trust.
 They fail to enforce least privilege and other policies that protect credentials.
 And they typically provide no audit trail beyond logging connection times.

 Modern computing forced us to redefine access.
 It’s no longer enough for admins to simply secure the network.
 They need role-based access control (RBAC).
 That is—access should depend on who you are, not just the network you happen to be on.

 Think of it like this: A bank doesn't just lock its front door.
 That would be the equivalent of a VPN getting you onto some sort of network.
-There's also a bank vault, plus security cameras to see what somebody is doing.
+There's also a bank vault, plus cloud-based security cameras to see what somebody is doing.
 Identity Access Management (IAM or IdAM) solutions attempt to lock that bank vault, ensuring that the right users have exactly the intended access to technology resources.

 IAM tools manage accounts for all of the users in your network.
 However, a good VPN alternative must simplify onboarding and offboarding, manage vendor access, and provide authentication for humans as well as service accounts.